peerlinks/peerlinks/protocol.md

 links can at worst create messages in the past, and that after 30 days those messages will no longer need to be synchronized or persisted.

+NOTE: It is still possible for peers with valid chain to re-introduce those messages from the past into the current branch of DAG if they are out-of-sync with other peers.
+However, the mechanism above makes it unlikely (especially with introductions of https relays.)

 The subscribers of the channel MUST verify the messages against full DAG:

 * `height` MUST be checked